September 21st, 2016

 And the authors tell us why this is so important.
 Remember, they write, “that the bestseller rate in the industry as it stands is less than one-half of one percent.
 That’s a lot of gambling before a big win.”
 Indeed.

 So do Archer & Jockers give us the formula to substitute science for a game of chance?
 No, they don’t.
 They describe it in considerable detail over the book’s six chapters (plus epilogue plus postscript).
 But the source code is not to be found.
 Nor, for that matter, the names of the 5,000 books used to hone the code.
-I asked the authors in an online chat yesterday if they intend “to sell or license the code to publishers and/or authors?”
+I asked the authors if they intend “to sell or license the code to publishers and/or authors?”
 The response: “No concrete plans at the moment.”
 (In 2000 Jockers launched a business called Authors A.I., aimed primarily at authors, not publishers.)

 What About the Code for Authors?